Database Design Best Practices

 Avoid naming tables/columns/etc as reserved words.
 While it's possible with proper quoting, it's better just add a suffix or prefix.
 For example, instead of

 Avoid business logic stored on the DB server:

-Sometimes its worth to have logic above in the database.
+Sometimes it's worth it to have logic above in the database.
 However, it's better to use a database just for data and keep all the business logic on the application level for easier development and maintenance.

 - Avoid too many indexes per table.

-Each index requires some efforts for the DB server when data added or updated.
+Each index requires some effort from the DB server when data is added or updated.
 Also to be used efficiently, indexes need to fit into the server's memory.
-Therefore the more indexes you have, the more server resources required.
+Therefore the more indexes you have, the more server resources are required.

-If you need to have your SQL Server, MySQL, MS Access or SQLite database to be properly designed - Contact Us and we will help you.
+If you need to have your SQL Server, MySQL, MS Access, or SQLite database properly designed - Contact Us and we will help you.